 - Bachelor of Science: University of Michigan

 - Doctor of Veterinary Medicine: Oregon State University

 Dr. Mark D’Orazio was born in Canton, Ohio and attended Kent State University and the University of Montana prior to graduating from the University of Michigan in 1979.
 After working several years as an iron-worker and in the mechanical field, Dr. D’Orazio attended veterinary school in the combined veterinary program at Oregon State and Washington State University.
 Upon graduation he joined the Peace Corps as a volunteer in Morocco, followed by two years of mixed animal practice in Washington and a year of practice in a rural veterinary clinic in Italy.
 Since 1997 Dr. D’Orazio has practiced small animal medicine and surgery in the Seattle area and has a dedicated following.
 His special interests are surgery and feline medicine.

-Currently Dr. D’Orazio shares a small home in Ballard with two former feline patients, Henry and Klinger.
+Currently Dr. D’Orazio shares a small home in Ballard with two former feline patients, Henry, Mohammad Ali and Bill Clinton.
 Outside of the office he enjoys woodworking, mechanics, cats, and travel.

 Dr. Alex Shearer, B.S., D.V.M.

 - Doctor of Veterinary Medicine: Washington State University